-The lightweight SAML for ASP.NET component plugs directly into your application enabling SAML service provider or identity provider support.
+The award-winning SAML for ASP.NET library plugs directly into your application enabling SAML service provider or identity provider support.

 Successfully tested against ADFS, Azure AD, Facebook, Google, Office 365, Okta, OneLogin, Ping Identity, Salesforce, Shibboleth and many more.